21 September 2023

 It tells them about your passions.
 If you can assure an employer that you are passionate about accounting, engineering or design, they are more likely to employ you.

 Employers invest time and money in apprenticeship schemes.
 They would rather employ an apprentice who is enthusiastic about the course, rather than someone who is more qualified, but doesn’t care.

 Step 7: REFERENCES

 ‘References are available on request’.

-Unless an employer asks for your references immediately, put this at the end of your CV for apprenticeships.
+Unless an employer asks for your references ASAP, put this at the end of your CV.

 You usually have to pick two referees.
-It’s a good idea to pick a person who knows you academically – perhaps a teacher in the subject that is similar to the apprenticeship.
+It’s a good idea to pick a person who knows you academically – perhaps a teacher in a subject that is similar to the apprenticeship.

 If you have a job, your second referee could be your manager.
 They can testify to all the skills you have outlined throughout your CV.
 If you haven’t worked, choose someone you know from any work experience or volunteering you have done.

 It’s better to choose referees that know you well.
 And who you share a good relationship with.